 During my travels, some places capture my heart more than others.
 Zimbabwe was one of those places.
 I met so many wonderful people who were gracious and smiling despite suffering unbearable economic woes and political suppression.
-Finally, I am happy to report that my friends in Zimbabwe, who keep me apprised of current events, tell me that things are starting to improve.
+Finally, I am happy to report that my friends, who keep me apprised of current events, tell me that the Zimbabwe travel situation is beginning to improve.
 But before things got better, they got very, very bad.

 By the end of 2008, inflation had skyrocketed to 231,000,000%, unemployment reached 80%, and the Zimbabwean dollar was basically worthless.
 Violence ratcheted up during the 2008 presidential election, with despot Robert Mugabe using every means at his disposal to stay in power.
 Although the consensus is that Morgan Tsvangirai actually won the election, Mugabe refused to give up the office and mounted a brutal campaign of violence against the opposition that left more than 30 people dead and hundreds wounded.
 As if life weren’t unbearable enough in Zimbabwe, a cholera epidemic broke out in August 2008, killing at least 565 people and infecting another 12,000.
 Fortunately, world opinion turned against Mugabe, ultimately forcing him to consent to a power sharing agreement with Tsvangirai.

 Just last week, my friend Victor Sibanda, who lives in Victoria Falls in the southern part of the country, emailed an update on the current situation:

 “We recently had the COMESA Summit here in Victoria Falls and we had our roads revamped and the pot holes on the roads that had become so big to be called ‘dish holes’ were sealed and that has been the positive thing that our town has benefited since the unity government.
 We are very grateful for the development.
 Among other things that are beginning to change face are the foot ware and clothing shops that were restock a few days before the Summit began.